jllaines/codefather/README.md

   - If a `.github/CODEOWNERS` file is present, it will be used to generate the config.
   - Accepts two optional flags:
     - `json`: generates a json config file instead of a `ts` one.
-    - `overwrite`: overwrite an existing codefather config.
+    - `overwrite`: overwrites an existing codefather config.
       - example: `npm run codefather-init json overwrite`
 - `codefather-github`: similar to `codefather`, but designed to run in a GitHub Action environment